-The Louvre is to launch their new Islamic Galleries on 22 September.
+The Louvre is to launch its new Islamic Galleries on 22 September.
 The galleries will provide a permanent home for the Museum’s unrivalled Collection of Islamic Art, the largest in France and one of the most important in the world.
 Over 2,500 objects, many of which have never been on public display before, will occupy a surface of nearly 3,000 square meters.
 The opening marks a key moment in the history of the Museum and is the first major architectural intervention since I.M.
 Pei’s glass Pyramid in 1989.

 The objects on display have been drawn from the Museum’s own extensive collection consisting of some 15,000 pieces but also include 3,400 works on permanent loan from the Collection of the Musée des Arts Décoratifs.
 The galleries will present the entire cultural breadth of the Islamic world, from Spain to India, between the seventh and nineteenth century.